 How can you tell a good agency from a bad one?

-- Reading testimonials: A history of happy clients is a good sign.
+✅ Read their testimonials and user reviews online: A history of happy clients is a good sign.

 ❌ Guaranteed results: There are no guarantees in link building.
 If a service promises a certain number of links from specific sites, it suggests they are using a PBN.

 This differs from guest posts in that the website owner will make it clear that the post is sponsored and give the link a rel=“sponsored” or rel=“nofollow” tag.

 This is a tag that tells Google’s algorithm that you paid for the post.
 It also stops the post from passing on PageRank.

 Types of Link Tags

-➡️ Rel=“sponsored” – This tag specifies that a link has been paid for.
+➡️ Rel=“sponsored”: This tag specifies that a link has been paid for.
 It tells the Google bots not to crawl the link.

-➡️ Rel=“nofollow” – This tells the Google crawlers not to crawl the link.
+➡️ Rel=“nofollow”: This tells the Google crawlers not to crawl the link.
 You can also use it for sponsored posts instead of rel=“sponsored”

-Sponsored posts aren’t entirely useless.
-You may generate traffic from the website, and you will increase your brand exposure.
+With sponsored posts, you may generate traffic from the website, and you will increase your brand exposure.